aldamd/CTF/writeups/CSAWQuals2024/forensics/IsThereAnEcho/README.md

 (0.0012 * 1000) / 0.020833
 ```

-which gives us ~58, hence why the for loop iterates until 59.
+which gives us ~58, hence the for loop iterates until 59.

 Running the python script, we get a variety of flag permutations but eventually one sticks!